erakli/MAI_Lab/README.md

 Discipline: principles of design of robotic systems.

-For now, there are 4 connected realisations:
+For now, there are a list of connected realisations:

 1. Linear Algebra (vector and matrix calculations)
 2. The Dorman-Prince integration method of order 4(5)